AliDaher-the-scientist/keloid_biomarkers/processed_data/general_description.md

 The training and testing (LOSO) data have been z-transformed using the means and standard deviations for the training dataset.
-For feature selection (only), the training data needs to be unnormalized.
+For feature selection (only), the training data needs to be un-z-transformed.